-Last year voters agreed to appropriate \$22,691 (1% of the town budget) to support 33 organizations.
-This year the committee considered requests totaling \$24,491 from 35 organizations.
-Big Heavy World and Community Harvest of Central Vermont submitted first-time applications.
-In order to not exceed the \$25,000 limit on floor-voted articles, the Selectboard decided to remove Central Vermont Home Health and Hospice permanently from this committee's process and will now treat CVHHH like the Montpelier Senior Activity Center and Kellogg-Hubbard Library with direct requests to the board and individual warned articles at town meeting.
-The committee's recommendations are listed below, totaling \$23,691, a 4.4% increase over last year.
+Last year voters agreed to appropriate \$23,691 (1% of the town budget) to support 35 organizations.
+This year the committee considered requests totaling \$26,991 from 38 organizations.
+Central VT Disaster Animal Response Team (CVDART) and Rural Community Transportation (RCT) submitted first-time applications.
+In order to not exceed the \$25,000 limit on floor-voted articles, the committee recommended that Twin Valley Seniors, Inc. be given an individual warned article at town meeting, like the Montpelier Senior Activity Center, Kellogg-Hubbard Library and other organizations with large requests.
+The committee's recommendations are listed below, totaling \$21,541, a 9.1% decrease from last year.

-The FY2020 funding recommendations appear in bold in the list below along with the amounts approved in the previous two fiscal years.
+The FY2021 funding recommendations appear in bold in the list below along with the amounts approved in the previous two fiscal years.
 If available, we have included the number of residents directly served.
 Please feel free to contact these organizations when in need, to volunteer your own time and skills, or to make additional financial contributions.

 American Red Cross, New Hampshire & Vermont Region (802-660-9130) provides immediate relief and shelter for victims of disasters, works to educate citizens on health and safety issues, organizes blood drives, and provides local personnel with trainings on disaster preparedness and shelter operations.
-The organization did not provide emergency assistance to any families in East Montpelier last year, but is ready for support when necessary. (\$250; \$250; \$250)
+The organization did not provide emergency assistance to any families in East Montpelier last year, but is ready to provide support when necessary. (\$250; \$250)

 Big Heavy World (802-865-1140) is a volunteer-run independent statewide music office and archive of Vermont-made music, working to inclusively promote and preserve all kinds of music made across Vermont.
-Its work is designed to serve all Vermont musicians, inclusive of East Montpelier artists. (\$0; \$0; \$250)
+Its work is designed to serve all Vermont musicians, inclusive of East Montpelier artists. (\$0; \$250; \$250)

 Capstone Community Action (formerly CVCAC) (479-1053) works with families to build better lives and to create thriving local communities through Head Start and Early Head Start, Community Economic Development programs, and other Family & Community Support services, including Emergency Food and Crisis Fuel, Home Weatherization assistance and more.
-It served 140 residents during the past year. (\$500; \$500; \$500)
+It served 124 residents during the past year. (\$500; \$500; \$500)

 Central Vermont Adult Basic Education (476-4588) provides free basic education and literacy services for adults and teens over sixteen years.
 Approximately half of the students receive help preparing for GED certificates or alternative high school diplomas.
-Services on average are provided to 7 residents annually, with 3 residents served during the past year. (\$750; \$750; \$750)
+CVABE provided service to 4 residents during the past year. (\$750; \$750; \$750)

 Central Vermont Council on Aging (479-0531) provides meal and transportation services, legal advice, case management, and advocacy for Central Vermont elders.
 CVCOA also operates the RSVP Volunteer Program, linking volunteers with nonprofit organizations.
-The organization served 64 residents in the past year. (\$1,875; \$1,875; \$1,875)
+The organization served 86 residents in the past year. (\$1,875; \$1,875; \$1,875)